ss-iptv/Dester-LibDrive-for-render.com/README.md

 - Choose the project that you previously forked
 - Give a name to the project and deploy it on Render
 - Write down the URL generated and wait for it to finish
-- In the start command field, enter the following command: `python3 -m gunicorn main:app`
+- In the start command field, enter the following command: python3 -m gunicorn main:app
+- Another caveat of Render.com hosting is that the app is volatile, meaning every time the app restarts all the new data made is reset.
+This means any metadata gathered is deleted and any updates made to the config are removed.
+To combat this, I have added an option to store the config and metadata in a Google Drive folder.
+To enable this feature create a Render.com ‘config var’ named LIBDRIVE_CLOUD and set the value to any empty folder’s ID.
+Make sure not to modify any of the files made in it.
 - Done.

 ## How to use